 "My placement was a wonderful opportunity to learn about the key questions being answered in science through the use of innovative technology."

-"I spent my Professional Training placement year with the Science and Technology Facilities Council (STFC).
-Funded by the UK government’s Department for Business, Innovation and Skills (BIS), the STFC looks after important national facilities such as the Rutherford Appleton Laboratory, Sci-Tech Daresbury Laboratory and UK Astronomy Technology Centre.
+"I spent my Professional Training placement with the Science and Technology Facilities Council (STFC).
+Funded by the UK government’s Department for Business, Innovation and Skills, the STFC looks after important national facilities such as the Rutherford Appleton Laboratory, Sci-Tech Daresbury Laboratory and UK Astronomy Technology Centre.

 STFC is the hub of world-class science project operations and my placement there was a wonderful opportunity to learn about the key questions being answered in science through the use of innovative technology, and to be able to meet the people behind these innovations.

-I improved my networking and team-working skills hugely during my Professional Training year, getting the opportunity to attend a number of collaboration events.
+I improved my networking and team-working skills hugely during my placement, getting the opportunity to attend a number of collaboration events.
 Through these events I was able to build a good rapport with academics from external institutions.

 After I graduate, I want to pursue a career in research or work in the space industry.
 I’d like to contribute to solving key global challenges and answering challenging questions in the field of astrophysics through science and technology."